Apparence-io/CamerAwesome/README.md

 See all available filters in the [documentation](https://doc.page/Apparence-io/camera_awesome/widgets/awesome_filters).

+> [!TIP]
+> By default the awesome ui setup has a filter list but you can pass an empty list to remove it

 ## 📷 📷 Concurrent cameras

 ![Concurrent cameras](doc/img/concurrent_cameras.gif)

 > 🚧 Feature in beta 🚧
 > Any feedback is welcome!

 In order to start using CamerAwesome with multiple cameras simulatenously, you need to define a `SensorConfig` that uses several sensors.
 You can use the `SensorConfig.multiple()` constructor for this: